Struthiolaria papulosa: Distribution and habitat

-Habitat

 S. papulosa prefers shallow salt water or on sand flats in sheltered or open coasts.

 Life cycle

 The life cycle of S. papulosa is divided in four stages: egg, larva, juvenile and adult.
 Adult S. papulosa release their sperm and eggs into the water, which can take up to 1 hour.
 Fertilization occurs externally, after which the fertilized egg starts developing.
 The egg starts forming a larval shell 9-10 hours after fertilization and, around 3 days later, the larvae grow into juvenile sea snails.
 S. papulosa live an average of 5 years but can live up to 25 years.

 Ecology

 Diet

 S. papulosa is a filter feeder that feeds on algae, plankton and other small marine animals.
 It filters suspended matter from the water with a specialized filtering structure, or uses its tooth-lined tongue to graze seaweed from the bottom of the sea.

 Predators, parasites and diseases

 S. papulosa has many predators including fish, birds and reptiles.
 The egg and larva stage are eaten by many plankton feeders but the most common S. papulosa predator is Asteroidea, especially starfish.
 S. papulosa protects itself from being eaten by Asteroidea by repeatedly doing somersaults.